hokwaichan/hokwaichan.github.io/essays/why-software-engineering.md

 Finished more ICS courses, made me more confirmed my desire to pursue a career as a software engineer.
 I was really fascinated by the power of technology to improve people's lives and the joy that comes from developing something new.
 And so, I continued my journey in computer science and took the course ICS314: Software Engineering.
 I hope this course can further solidify my passion for the field and brought me closer to my ultimate goal of becoming a software engineer.

-In the future, I wish to have a better understanding of computer science and improve my coding skills.
-I understand that coding is my weakness, therefore I will spend more time mastering the languages I have already learned before attempting to learn a new one.
-I also want to learn more about the field by participating in real-world projects and conducting research.
-These experiences will not only increase my knowledge but will also enable me to put my skills to use and advance as a programmer.
+In the future, I wish to have a better understanding of the field and improve my coding skills.
+I understand that coding is my weakness after failing the second WOD(workout of the day) in the ICS314, therefore I will spend more time mastering the languages I have already learned before attempting to learn a new one.

+Additionally, I want to learn more about the field by participating in real-world projects and conducting research.
+I hope the experiences will not only increase my knowledge but will also enable me to put my skills to use and advance as a programmer.
 I believe that by dedicating the time and effort required to acquire these skills and experiences, I will be able to become a well-rounded and confident developer.